-Newspaper obituaries often provide details about the deceased such as military service, information about the individual's career and usually the names and places of residence of surviving family members.
+Newspaper obituaries often provide details about the deceased such as military service, information about the individual's career, and usually the names and places of residence of surviving family members.
 Some obituaries have been indexed and can be searched on the following websites:

 City directories contain helpful information to trace individuals, families and businesses.
 They usually include an alphabetical listing of the adult residents, with their occupation and address, listings of businesses, churches, schools, social organizations, municipal services, etc. and an alphabetical listing of streets, with the occupant at each house number.
 The directories can assist in determining a ward for census years, for identifying adult members of the same family residing in the same house and for trying to narrow down the time period when an immigrant may have arrived in the country.

-Directories were originally published by companies such as Might, Henderson and Lovell, as marketing and advertising tools for medium to large size cities all across Canada, on an annual, biennial or irregular basis.
+Directories were originally published by companies such as Might, Henderson and Lovell, as marketing and advertising tools for medium to large sized cities all across Canada, on an annual, biennial or irregular basis.
 The directories for the 1800s and the early 1900s generally include names for most men over the age of 18, but not names for all women.
 Usually only women who were widows, employed or owned businesses were listed.
 In the first case, the abbreviation wid. appears after the name.

 Provincial directories were also published irregularly from the mid 1800s to the early 1900s.
 Ontario, Manitoba and Northwest Territories have good runs of provincial directories.
 British Columbia is unusual in having a fairly complete set from the 1860s to the 1950s.
 Provincial directories are useful for finding residents of smaller towns and villages.
-Usually the major businessmen and farmers are listed; names and professions are usually provided but not the addresses.
+Usually the major business people and farmers are listed; names and professions are usually provided but not the addresses.

-County directories were also published irregularly mostly for Ontario from the mid 1800s to the early 1900s and a few for counties in other provinces.
+County directories were also published irregularly mostly for Ontario from the mid 1800s to the early 1900s, and a few for counties in other provinces.
 They are arranged by county and township and are useful for finding farmers and residents of rural areas.
-They include names, concession and lot numbers, tenant or freeholder and the location of the nearest post office.
+They include names, concession and lot numbers, tenant or freeholder, and the location of the nearest post office.

 Research tips for city directories

-- Always check several years around the time period in which you are interested; sometimes people are listed in one year and then not the next and so on.
+- Always check several years around the time period in which you are interested; sometimes people are listed in one year and then not the next, and so on.